 At the end of the day, bookselling is an industry to make money, and some less than scrupulous authors may create content aimed at those who are desperate to make a change.
 It is all too common for a couple who feels lost or at the end of their rope to throw their hard-earned money at anything promising to better their outcome, and some authors are more than happy to take advantage of that.

 Someone who writes a book intended to substitute for or supplement a course of relationship therapy has no business doing so unless they have some formal psychological training and extensive experience with couples in the real world.
 Everybody is allowed to have an opinion, but falsely calling yourself an expert does readers no favors at all.
-This is why it is important to do all you can to protect yourself from these dishonest people by doing your due diligence, should you decide the self-help book is the path for you.

 Help That Is Better Than Any Book